Enchanting New Mexico Begins at Santa Fe RV Parks

 The park is clean and with good amenities like laundry facilities.
 It’s no-frills, with reasonable big-city rates.
 The best part is it will leave enough money in your wallet to savor Santa Fe’s art and cuisine scene.

 I also love that Santa Fe’s large multi-use walking and cycling path is located directly behind the park.
 Just hop on your bicycle and you can go anywhere in town, like the multimedia art experience, Meow Wolf.
-Unfortunately, the cheapest RV parking in Santa Fe that I used to enjoy at the Rodeo Grounds, is no longer available.

 If you can’t get into the two downtown RV parks, other campgrounds outside of town are similarly priced with good amenities and access.
 Two popular ones include Santa Fe Skies RV Park and the Santa Fe KOA.
 Both are outside of town but still close enough for quick day trips into the city.